The Dvorak Zine The Dvorak Simplified Keyboard Layout

 A standard Bondi-blue iMac QWERTY keyboard

-STEP 2: Pulling off the keys
+Step 2: Pulling off the keys

 Not only is the iMac keyboard non-lumpy in the Dvorak layout, but it also has extremely easy-to-remove keys.
 To remove the keys from the keyboard, simply shove your screwdriver in between the keys and push the screwdriver to the side.
 (NOTE: It might be easier to put the screwdriver under the TOP edge of the keys if you are modifying your LAPTOP) You might want to have a bowl or some other form of storage perephanelia around, so that you have somewhere to put the keys while they're out.
 Proceed to Step 3 to see what the keyboard should look like when you're done removing keys.